kevinsuh/toki/README.md

   * Code that does need to be compiled is held at the root-level of our project.
 Currently, this only includes config files and our `/views` directory
     * Our static assets are held in `/build/public`
 * `cron.js` is used for our focus sessions and daily reflections.
 It holds various functions that get run every 5 seconds (configured in `server.js`)
-* `server.js` is where our ExpressJS app is created, and where Toki's installed bots are turned on to listen to [Slack RTM](https://api.slack.com/rtm)
+* `server.js` is where our ExpressJS app is created, and where Toki's installed bots are turned on to listen via [Slack RTM](https://api.slack.com/rtm)

 <a name="getting-started">
 # Getting Started